An online writer who is also an avid geek to automotive, video games, and anime. Have a soft spot for racing games

 A drift match consists of two runs, where both chaser and leader switch their position.
 So, how both runs are scored, therefore a winner can be determined?
 A run is judged by the judges using the criteria listed below:

 1. Speed: Speed happens to play a critical role in qualifying judgment.
 It comprises how fast a participant initiates a drift.
-That said, it is all about how fast you enter a corner and how fast you drift around the given drift layout.
+That said, it is all about how fast you enter a corner.

-2. Line: A racing line could be described as the most efficient and effective path in navigating a course.
+2. Line: A racing line could be described as the most efficient pathway in navigating a course.
 In a drift competition, it is used to judge how good a participant drifts according to the racing line.
 There are also two clipping points here: inner and outer clipping points which a driver should get as close as possible to both to score well.

 3. Angle: This criterion judges the degrees of the slip angle.
-It’s about how can you pull a drift angle as big as possible, while maintaining a smooth run and minimizing corrections.
+It’s about how can you pull a drift angle as big as possible, while maintaining a smooth run.

 4. Style: Style could be super subjective.
 Here, it refers to how drivers pull runs as stylish as possible.
-In this criterion, judges look forward into the style aspects which include (but not limited to) tire smoke, the fluidity of transitions, and the proximity of drivers while drifting side-by-side.
+In this criterion, judges look forward into the style aspects which include (but not limited to) tire smokes and the proximity of drivers while drifting side-by-side.
 It determines how exciting the drift run is.

 The Drifting Community